JodyMurray/PetFriends/README.md

 ### **Colour Scheme**
 The colour scheme chosen, was decided from looking up trending colour schemes online from this website [(https://coolors.co/palettes/trending)]
-- The colour for the NavBar is
+- The colour for the NavBar is a linear-gradient (to right, rgba(241, 231, 254), rgba(213, 184, 255))
-- The colour for the content boxes is
+- The colour for the content boxes is rgb(246, 239, 245)
-- The colour for the downVotes and saved icons in posts is
+- The colour for the downVotes and saved icons in posts is rgb(7, 108, 108)
-- The colour for headings is
+- The colour for headings in the signup/in page is #7a21b2
-- The colour for most buttons is
+- The colour for the "light" buttons is #7a21b2, #ddc6ec
-- The colour for the unfollow button is
+- The colour for the unfollow button is rgb(139, 227, 218)

 ### **Typography**